Can you make a cycling injury claim in Rudry?

 Cycling accidents create a variety of injuries, from minor cuts and bruises to serious head injuries and even fatalities.

-What are the different areas of my injury claim in Rudry?
+What are the different aspects of an injury claim?

 Some of the areas that may be included are: